 What is the safest bank in Portugal?

 Banco Santander Totta S.A. was named the Safest Bank in Portugal by Global Finance, while it was recognized as the Best Bank by Euromoney.
 However, these rewards don’t mean much in the grand scheme of things.
 All of the “big five” banks in Portugal are safe and reliable, so you can’t go wrong with any of them.
 It wouldn’t be wise to base a decision on these awards alone and not to consider other factors such as fees, customer service, and whether the bank has a good reputation among foreigners in Portugal.

-If you are refused a bank account in Portugal, what should you do?
+If you were refused a bank account

 Portuguese banks can refuse your application if they think you’re a high-risk customer, from a sanctioned country, or if they don’t have enough information about your financial situation.
 If you feel unfairly rejected, file a complaint with the bank’s complaint department.
 If that doesn’t help, submit a complaint to Banco de Portugal, the Portuguese banking regulator.
 Include as much documentation as possible to support your case.

-How to manage your bank account in Portugal
+Managing your account in Portugal

 Portugal is moving away from physical bank branches and towards digital banking.
 This is convenient for the most part but can be a problem if you don’t have a good grasp of the Portuguese language or are not comfortable using online banking.
 Luckily, physical branches are still available in most cities and towns, so you can always go there to withdraw cash or speak to a human being if you need help.